chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 Launching the simulation is as simple as specifying the executable name and the parameter file.
 Assuming that the ``dem`` executable is within your path, the simulation can be launched on a single processor by typing:

 .. code-block:: text
+  :class: copy-button

   dem dem-packing-in-fluidized-bed.prm

-or in parallel (where 8 represents the number of processors)
+or in parallel (where :math:`8` represents the number of processors)

 .. code-block:: text
+  :class: copy-button

   mpirun -np 8 dem dem-packing-in-fluidized-bed.prm